spicata/obsidiannotes-v.2/content/Econ Class 14.md

 		- **What is the current cash rate?** Look this up before the test.
 			- Say this is ***aggressive***.
 - Neutral
 	- They do nothing, but *sometimes it can still be contractionary/expansionary*.
-However, if GDP stays at one point for a long time, it is considered **neutral**.
+However, if GDP growth stays at one point for a long time, it is considered **neutral**.

 ## Transmission of Monetary Policy!!
 - The **transmission mechanism** is the *process* undertaken to **increase the cash rate**.
 It occurs in step!